Robin Hood Heroes Breakfast

 Overview

-The Robin Hood Heroes Award is given annually to a select group of individuals who are remarkable examples of this work – and to the Robin Hood partners that have made their stories possible.
+The Robin Hood Heroes Award is given annually to a select group of individuals who are remarkable examples of this work — and to the Robin Hood partners who have made their stories possible.
 Recipients of the award are reminders of why Robin Hood fuels NYC’s most impactful poverty-fighting solutions.

-2023 Heroes
+2024 Heroes

 They inspire us to build better futures for ourselves, our families, and our city.